 - Go to a job fair and talk to the Human Resources staff at the booths.
 Decide ahead of time what your goal is and push yourself to reach it.

 - Go to a business networking function, like an open meeting at your local Chamber of Commerce or Board of Trade.
-Bring a friend if that makes you more comfortable.
+Bring a friend if that makes you feel more comfortable.

 - Go to a trade show.
 Stop at booths that look interesting and learn about their product or service.
 When you have finished listening to them, and asking any questions that help you to understand their product or service, introduce yourself.
 Give them your business card and tell them what you are looking for.
 Keep it to a maximum of three sentences unless they ask you questions.